-It will be more important than ever as more children return to school that Somerford Primary School provides a safe environment, including online.
+It will be more important than ever that Somerford Primary School provides a safe environment, including online.
 The school will continue to ensure that appropriate filters and monitoring systems are in place to protect children when they are online on the school's IT systems or recommended resources.
 The school buys in to remote technical support and they will continue to maintain safe IT arrangements.